-Creating Avenues for Restoration & Empowerment

-launched in 2020 and works Diversionary Court for Ages 18-30 to emphasize the ways crime harms relationships in the community and brings together the people most impacted by the crime to resolve it.
+Creating Avenues for Restoration & Empowerment Diversionary Court for Ages 18-30 harms relationships in the community and brings together the people most impacted by the crime to resolve it.
 Offenders ages 18-30 are still forming their cognitive ability and usually entering the criminal justice system for the first time.
 Participants are given a second chance and the ability to restore the victim and be held accountable.
-Successful dismissed and expunged.
+Successful participants receive individualized case management and after completion of the 5 Phase Program their charges are dismissed and expunged.

-6-12 month aftercare program designed to assist C.A.R.E. graduates with mentorship and guidance in collaboration with other providers and resources to ensure sustainability in their individualized success.
+The C.A.R.E.
+Diversionary Court launched in 2020 and works to emphasize the ways crime guidance in collaboration with other providers and resources to ensure sustainability in their individualized success.